PartnershipsOur gratitude to those organizations who've joined us on the path.

 Microsoft for Startups was the very first incubator to accept us into their program.
 Plentiful Azure credits and tech support have allowed us to trial various cloud options and determine our pricing models.

-We were well-chuffed to be accepted for a second year in 2020!
+We were grateful to be accepted for a second year in 2020!

 Solar Impulse Foundation